 |Crescent rolls stuffed with apple, cinnamon sugar and chopped nuts cooked in a buttery syrup.|

-7-Up Crescent Apple DumplingsI call these 7-Up Apple Dumplings, but of course they can be made with any lemon-lime soda, like 7-Up, Sprite or Mountain Dew.
+Crescent Apple DumplingsI call these 7-Up Apple Dumplings, but of course they can be made with any lemon-lime soda, like 7-Up, Sprite or Mountain Dew.
 The soda forms a kind of syrup, generally found with sugar in regular apple dumplings, though I have been told by readers that you can also use diet sodas for these apple dumplings though I'm not sure if the result is the same without the sugar.

 These little treats have been around forever, but they are definitely worth a feature to remind you how wonderful they are so you'll wanna whip some up!
-Apples, rolled up with a bit of chopped nuts in tender crescent rolls, drenched in a bath of a buttery, sugary mix made from 7-up, and then sprinkled with cinnamon sugar.
+Apples, rolled up with a bit of chopped nuts in tender crescent rolls, drenched in a bath of a buttery, sugary mix made from Mountain Dew, 7-up or Sprite, and then sprinkled with cinnamon sugar.
 Super easy to throw together in no time and delicious to boot.
 What's not to love?

 Let's make some!

-Recipe: 7-Up Crescent Apple Dumplings©From the Kitchen of Deep South Dish
+Recipe: Crescent Apple Dumplings©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 30 min | Yield: 8 dumplings

 - 1 (12 ounce) can of lemon lime soda, like 7-up, Sprite or Mountain Dew

 - Pinch of nutmeg or apple pie spice